A picture-rich field guide to American photography, from daguerreotype to digital.

 About the author

 "This is a terrific book—once I'd picked it up, I couldn't put it down again.
-In a series of punchy and perfectly judged miniatures, Kim Beil introduces us to the forgotten influencers of photographic style and retrieves from neglected how-to guides a treasure trove that has long been awaiting this sort of treatment."
+In a series of punchy and perfectly judged miniatures, Kim Beil introduces us to the forgotten influencers of photographic style, placing these voices front and center in all their stridency, certainty, and eloquence.
+In a great service to photographic history she retrieves from neglected how-to guides a treasure trove that has long been awaiting this sort of treatment.
+Good Pictures brings an elegant coherence to the great heterogeneity of photographic practice, but without ever losing sight of that heterogeneity."

 —Peter Buse, author of The Camera Does the Rest: How Polaroid Changed Photography